schellingerhout/twister-jekyll-theme/README.md

 This is a derivative of the original [DigitalMindCH/twister-jekyll-theme](https://github.com/DigitalMindCH/twister-jekyll-theme).

-Most notaby grunt-sass has been replaced by grunt-contribute-sass, other changes are minor: such as removing files and folder automatically generated and removing warnings related to newer versions of Sass and Jekyll.
+Most notaby grunt-sass has been replaced by grunt-contribute-sass, other changes are minor: such as removing files and folders that are automatically generated and removing warnings related to newer versions of Sass and Jekyll.

 Original documentation follows: